• Call Contact

 Did the PBOC covertly buy 1,747 tonnes of gold in London?
 This BullionStar blogpost is part of a chronological storyline.
 Please make sure you’ve read The Mechanics Of The Chinese Domestic Gold Market, PBOC Gold Purchases: Separating Facts from Speculation and The London Bullion Market And International Gold Trade, or it will be difficult to understand … Continue Reading arrow

-Central bank gold at the Bank of England
+Central Bank Gold at the Bank of England

-Central bank gold at the Bank of England
+Central Bank Gold at the Bank of England

 • date